Premier On-Campus Facility Now Equipped to Host Night Games

 During his final four seasons as a member of the Blue Jay football staff (1995-98) he helped guide the team to a 27-12-1 (.688) record.
 At the time, it was the winningest four-year period in school history.

-In addition to his duties on the field, Babb has been the director of the Johns Hopkins University Summer Sports Day Camp since 1982.
-He currently serves as head of the Centennial Conference Baseball Coaches Committee and is a member of the American Baseball Coaches Association (ABCA), the editorial committee for the ABCA, the Division III National Committee, the ABCA rules committee, and the Maryland Old-Timers Baseball Association.
-Babb also participates on the board of directors of the Roland Park Little League.
+In addition to his duties on the field, Babb is the director of the Babb Baseball camp.
+He is a member of the American Baseball Coaches Association (ABCA), the editorial committee for the ABCA, the Division III National Committee, the ABCA rules committee, and the Maryland Old-Timers Baseball Association.

-Bob and his wife, Gilly, live in Baltimore with their son, Andrew (18).
-Gilly and Bob also have two daughters, Gillian (25) and Olivia (22).
-Olivia is currently a senior at Johns Hopkins.
+Bob and his wife, Gilly, live in Baltimore with their son, Andrew (22).
+Gilly and Bob also have two daughters, Gillian (29) and Olivia (26).